Only the True Best List of TV and Movie Cars

 Make Model Year: GM Trans AM , 1977

 Why?: Without any modifications, it’s one of those cars that you can’t help but remember as it played a central role in Smokey & the Bandit.
 The black Trans Am is synonymously associated with this film.

 Car Info: Painted Black with gold exterior trim package.
-Sporting T-tops with shaker hood, front air dam and rear spoiler.
+Sporting T-tops with a shaker hood, front air dam, and rear spoiler.
 Under the hood an Oldsmobile 403 V-8 6.6 liter engine boasting 200hp.